US STOCKS-Wall St jumps as May retail sales boost hopes of swift recovery

 U.S. stocks advanced on Tuesday after a record surge in May retail sales revived hopes of a swift post-pandemic economic rebound, with sentiment also lifted by data showing reduced COVID-19 death rates in a trial of a generic steroid drug.
 A Commerce Department report showed overall retail receipts rose 17.7% last month as Americans resumed spending after weeks of lockdown, although the rebound retraces only a fraction of the historic drops in March and April.

-Retailers Kohl's Corp and Nordstrom Inc surged 9.4% and 11.8%, respectively, and were among the top advancers on the S&P 500 index.
-"We had retail sales which is giving signals to the investing community that things are better than first assessed," said Andre Bakhos, managing director at New Vines Capital Llc at Bernardsville, New Jersey.
+Retailers Kohl's Corp and Nordstrom Inc surged 7% and 14%, respectively, and were among the top advancers on the S&P 500 index.
+"We're continuing to see better-than-expected economic data fuel this bull rally," said Sam Stovall, chief investment strategist at CFRA Research in New York.

-Results from a UK-led trial showed giving low doses of the generic steroid drug dexamethasone to patients admitted to hospital with COVID-19 reduced death rates by around a third among those with the most severe cases of infection.
+Meanwhile, results from a UK-led trial showed giving low doses of generic steroid drug dexamethasone to patients admitted to hospital with COVID-19 reduced death rates by around a third among severe cases.
 U.S. stocks ended a volatile session higher on Monday as the Federal Reserve said it would start buying corporate bonds to infuse liquidity.
 A report overnight said the Trump administration was preparing a nearly $1 trillion infrastructure proposal.

+Fed Chair Jerome Powell told U.S. lawmakers on Tuesday that while the economic data is encouraging, a full recovery will not occur until the Americans are sure that the health crisis has been brought under control.
+The S&P 500 hit session low after news that Beijing had sharply ramped up restrictions on people leaving the city in an effort to stop the most serious coronavirus flare-up since February from spreading.

 ALSO READ